 While acting as Westminster School Board Trustee from 2004 to 2011 and School Board President in 2012, Sergio expanded after school programs to keep kids off the streets and worked to provide extended-day learning opportunities to help students with English and math.
 He also increased access to music and arts programs and computers district-wide.
 By establishing an all-day Kindergarten system, Contreras solidified Westminster School District as the first in Orange County to provide day-long Kindergarten at all school sites.
 He is also responsible for extending learning time for First through Third Grade classrooms and modernizing schools to create safe and secure learning environments for community youth.

-In his day job, Sergio works to lift up the Orange County community as the Director of Education for the Orange County United Way.
+In his day job, Sergio works to lift up the Orange County community as the Sr. Director of Education & Healthy Schools for the Orange County United Way.
 With his guidance, the United Way helps disperse funds and resources toward improving learning opportunities for disadvantaged students.
 Prior to his time with the United Way, Sergio worked as District Director of California’s 56th Assembly District in the California State Legislature.
 While in that role, Sergio directly contributed to the successful governing and stable functioning of our community and our state.

 Sergio also serves Westminster by volunteering his time and energy to various committees and charitable organizations.
 He is the founder of the non-profit MindReady Foundation, which works to give students the tools necessary to receive a quality education.
 He is also a current member of the Westminster Kiwanis Club, past president of KinderCaminata Inc., former member of Westminster’s Community Advisory Group, former Westminster Cultural Arts Commissioner, former member of Westminster’s Advisory Committee for the Disabled, and former Westminster Planning Commissioner.